Ayurveda the

 140 PART 1: Theory and Practice of A¯ yurveda

 for elimination.
-Additionally, snehapaa therapy
+Additionally, snehapa칗a therapy

-lubricates the gastrointestinal tract for the elimination
+lubricates the gastrointestinal tract for the

-of aa and the dos
+of a칖a and the dos

 ˙